openwashdata/waschoolpiracema/README.md

 public_water
 </td>
 <td style="text-align:left;">
-integer
+logical
 </td>
 <td style="text-align:left;">
-The water in the school is supplied by a public network (1 – Yes; 0 – No).
+The water in the school is supplied by a public network .
 </td>
 </tr>
 <tr>